MicrosoftDocs/appcenter-docs/docs/sdk/distribute/android.md

    > If the version of your Android Gradle plugin is lower than 3.0.0, then you need to replace the word **implementation** by **compile**.

 2. Save your **build.gradle** file and make sure to trigger a Gradle sync in Android Studio.
-3. [DownloadManager](https://developer.android.com/reference/android/app/DownloadManager) on Android versions prior to 5.0 does not enable TLS 1.2 so it cannot be used to download updates because TLS 1.2 is enforced to improve security for our customers.
+3. [DownloadManager](https://developer.android.com/reference/android/app/DownloadManager) on Android versions prior to 5.0 does not enable TLS 1.2, so it cannot be used to download updates.
+The App Center SDK enforces TLS 1.2 to improve security.
-If your `minSdkVersion` is lower than `19`, Android requires [WRITE_EXTERNAL_STORAGE](https://developer.android.com/reference/android/Manifest.permission.html#WRITE_EXTERNAL_STORAGE) permission to write files in the application-specific directories, so you need to add this permission to project's **AndroidManifest.xml** file to allow the App Center Distribute to store a new downloaded updates:
+If your `minSdkVersion` is lower than `19`, Android requires the [WRITE_EXTERNAL_STORAGE](https://developer.android.com/reference/android/Manifest.permission.html#WRITE_EXTERNAL_STORAGE) permission to write files in application-specific directories, so you need to add this permission to the project's **AndroidManifest.xml** file to allow App Center Distribute to store new downloaded updates:

     ```xml
     <uses-permission